 Happy October, and happy Vegetarian Awareness Month!
 We've many times espoused the merits of going meatless at least once a week (Meatless Mondays, anyone?), and we've also tackled the concerns and common questions about the vegetarian lifestyle.
 We're even giving away a fantastic foodie prize pack for our readers who tell us their best tips for making family favorites meat-free!

 Fall is a great season to try out going meat-free, as many vegetarian recipes utilize the amazing autumn veggies we're starting to see in abundance.
 So whether you steer clear of meat full-time, on weekdays, or just once a week, give these 5 warm-you-up vegetarian recipes a go:

 3. Grilled Stuffed Portobello Mushrooms Another common meat substitute in vegetarian meals is mushrooms.
 You still get the texture you crave from meat, but in a wholly vegetarian way.
-This stuffed mushroom recipe is an oldie-but-goodie, and it can work as a side dish, appetizer, or even main course.4.
-Three-Bean Vegetarian Chili What would fall be without some warming, delicious chili?
-This meatless option provides a nice, gentle kick of spice and will leave you full and satisfied.
+This stuffed mushroom recipe is an oldie-but-goodie, and it can work as a side dish, appetizer, or even main course.

 5. Creamy Butternut, Blue Cheese, and Walnut Cavatappi See, butternut squash is cropping up again!
-This time it's combined with blue cheese and walnuts on top of cavatappi pasta for a fun, unique weeknight meal (and it goes from kitchen to table in just 45 minutes!).100 Vegetarian Meals that will have you swooning.
-And don't forget to leave your best advice for going meatless for a chance to win a vegetarian prize pack!
+This time it's combined with blue cheese and walnuts on top of cavatappi pasta for a fun, unique weeknight meal (and it goes from kitchen to table in just 45 minutes!).

 Do you have any vegetarian favorites?
 Let us know!